gol99/Machine_Learning_Covid19/README.md

 For this project I used data from two datasets I found on kaggle (https://www.kaggle.com/kimjihoo/coronavirusdataset).
 The datasets are about COVID-19 in South Korea in the period till 30/06/2020.
 The first dataset *TimeProvince.csv* contains data about daily case numbers in different South Korean provinces.
 The second dataset *Weather.csv* contains different weather measurements for the provinces in the first dataset.

 ## Machine Learning Methods
 The Machine Learning model used in this project is **Random Forest**.
+This is a supervised learning method.
 The conceptual idea behind a Random Forest will be explained in great detail in the Jupyter Notebook.

 ## Programming Language
 The programming language used in this proect is Python.
 The code was written in a Jupyter Notebook using Anaconda.